-But in prosperous cultures, entertainment has become an addiction.
+But in prosperous cultures entertainment has become an addiction.
 Entertainment for its own sake steals time, money, and mental energy that could be spent on more worthwhile pursuits.
 The world’s appetite for entertainment is Hollywood’s lifeblood.
-Without a demand for entertainment, celebrities would have to get real jobs like everyone else.
 Hollywood could not sustain itself without the public’s hunger for more.
 As with any addiction, the craving for greater thrills increases, and that’s why the public demands spectacles that are bigger, louder, more exciting, more beautiful, and more sensual.
-The lust for entertainment replaces the joy of the Lord until time with God is seen as an interruption in the pursuit of pleasure.
+The lust for entertainment can replace the joy of the Lord until time with God is seen as an interruption in the pursuit of pleasure.
 At that point, entertainment has replaced God as our supreme delight and has become an idol (Exodus 20:3; 34:14; Jeremiah 2:13).

 3. Do we excuse language and behavior in movies and television shows that we would never endorse if it was done in our homes?
 If we willingly sit through acts of violence, immorality, profanity, and anti-Christian themes without it bothering us, then perhaps we have allowed the values of Hollywood to invade our lives.
 When we can fill our minds with vulgarities on Saturday night, yet show up for worship on Sunday morning with no awareness of the inconsistency, we have fallen victim to the lure of the Hollywood god.